-Panasonic G9 versus Sony A6000
+Panasonic G9 vs Sony A6000

-The Panasonic Lumix DC-G9 and the Sony Alpha A6000 are two enthusiast cameras that were officially introduced, respectively, in November 2017 and February 2014.
+The Panasonic Lumix DC-G9 and the Sony Alpha A6000 are two enthusiast cameras that were revealed to the public, respectively, in November 2017 and February 2014.
 Both the G9 and the A6000 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G9) and an APS-C (A6000) sensor.
-The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 24 MP.
+The Panasonic has a resolution of 20.2 megapixels, whereas the Sony provides 24 MP.

 Body comparison: Panasonic G9 vs Sony A6000

 The physical size and weight of the Panasonic G9 and the Sony A6000 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.